uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 When it comes to other packages, they can eventually cause build errors due to eventual dependency version conflicts or relying on old unsupported Gradle versions.
 Those packages tend to be abandoned, so there would be no point in issuing a pull request.
 These had to be forked and depended on with the much needed adjustments.

-During the point of when Flutter was beginning to enforce null safety, I was one of those who went helping out with making the packages I rely on null safe, even issuing some pull requests for the actively maintained projects.
+During the point of when Flutter was beginning to enforce null safety when it came to Dart, I was one of those who went helping out with making the packages I rely on null safe, even issuing some pull requests for the actively maintained projects.
 Where there isn't active maintenance at the time, I published new Flutter packages denoting that they're null safe with the `_ns` suffix.
 When some got maintained again to officially make their needed adjustments, I unlisted my publications as appropriate.

 ### Instability

 Another example of a troublesome dependency that is not being actively being maintained is the share intent package.
 The Google Play Console vaguely reported a crash coming from the dependency relating to getting the duration of a video file.
 As I did not need that specific functionality, I had essentially cut that functionality off rather than finding a real fix for that in the Kotlin code that is called via method channel.
+This was eventually resolved with a larger rewrite by the maintainer, but this took a long while.

 ### The conclusion